18-649 Project 4

 If you don't already have an ECE account send e-mail to

-perfection.
-We expect an honest, good-faith attempt to complete the
+expect perfection.
+We expect an honest, good-faith attempt to

-There is not too much writing for this project, but quite a lot of
+too much writing for this project, but quite a lot of thinking.

-thinking.
-If you stumble we'll make sure you get fixed up before
+If you stumble we'll make sure you get fixed up before the next

-next project segment.
-You'll be allowed to change the behaviors
+project segment.
+You'll be allowed to change the behaviors in

-labs for optimization and debugging, but you should give this your best
+later labs for optimization and debugging, but you should give

 Grading (110 points total):